-In Byobu, it can be useful to use the mouse for operations such as selecting a split, resizing a split and for scrolling.
-However, note that mouse support is turned off by default.
+Byobu/Tmux has support for mouse operations.
+When enabled, the mouse operations seem more natural and aware of the split views and windows of Byobu/Tmux.
+For example, it can be useful to use the mouse for operations such as selecting a split, resizing a split and for scrolling the console content to view history.
+However, note that such mouse support is turned off by default.

 - To toggle mouse support, press

-To select a split window, just click anywhere in it using the mouse.
+To select a split window, just click anywhere inside it using the mouse.

 To resize a split window, select the split and then drag its thick orange borders.